Parent Child Home Program (PCHP)

 The CHILD CARE HOME PROGRAM (CCHP) modeled after the research-proven Parent-Child Home Program began in 2007 to provide professional development and support to family childcare providers in their role of preparing young children for school success.
 CCHP increases the quality of early childhood educational experiences of children in family child care to ensure that they enter school ready to learn.
 This innovative program has been recognized by CLASP, a well-respected national not-for-profit, which uses research and analysis to develop and advocate for federal, state and local policies to strengthen low-income families and create pathways to education and work.
 CCHP is featured on pages 35-39 of Home Away From Home: A Toolkit for Planning Home Visiting Partnerships with Family, Friend, and Neighbor Caregivers, a toolkit newly released by CLASP to help to states exploring partnerships between home visiting and family, friend and neighbor (FFN) caregivers.

 EARLY CHILDHOOD MATTERS! is a public awareness campaign

-sponsored by the Parent Child Home Program that is focused on mobilizing the community through education and team building.
+sponsored by the Parent-Child Home Program that is focused on mobilizing the community through education and team building.
 The initiative is designed to support a literacy-based early childhood culture in Mount Vernon that promotes early learning and future school success.
-To read the latest Early Childhood matters newsletter, click here.

 For information about any PCHP related program or to become a Home Visitor in the program, contact:

-The Parent-Child Center celebrated The Week of the Young Child at events in Mt.
+The Parent-Child Center celebrates The Week of the Young Child at events in Mt.
 Vernon, New Rochelle, Port Chester and White Plains.
 Click here to view photos.

-The Parent Child Center sponsored "cool" Summer Fun at Hartley Park in Mt.
+The Parent-Child Center sponsors "cool" Summer Fun at Hartley Park in Mt.
 Vernon.
 To view photos, click here.